debruine/data-sim-workshops/README.md

 ## Upcoming Workshops

-### Polish Association of Social Psychology Conference

-#### Data simulation for fixed effects
+### Data Simulation with {faux}

-When: Wednesday September 14 09:00 - 10:30 (CET)
+When: Tuesday, December 6 13:00 - 14:00 (CET)
-Where: Polish Association of Social Psychology Conference, Gdánsk
+Where: Netherlands Institute for the Study of Crime and Law Enforcement

 This session will cover the basics of simulation using {faux}.
 We will simulate data with factorial designs by specifying the within and